Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates Albury's median income among taxpayers is $57,584, with an average of $72,848.
-Nationally, these figures are high compared to the Rest of NSW's median of $49,459 and average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates suggest approximately $64,845 (median) and $82,034 (average) as of September 2025.
-According to Census 2021 income data, personal income ranks at the 71st percentile ($930 weekly), while household income is at the 41st percentile.
-Income analysis shows that 29.5% of the community falls within the $1,500 - 2,999 earnings band (1,426 individuals).
-Housing costs allow for retention of 87.6%, but disposable income ranks below average at the 46th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+As per AreaSearch's latest postcode level ATO data released for financial year ended June 2023, the suburb of Albury had a median income among taxpayers of $57,584 and an average income of $72,848.
+This is higher than national averages.
+The Rest of NSW had a median income of $52,390 and an average income of $65,215 during the same period.
+Based on Wage Price Index growth figures from financial year ended June 2023 to September 2025, estimated median income would be approximately $62,686 and average income would be around $79,302 by that date.
+According to Census 2021 income data, personal income ranks at the 71st percentile with a weekly income of $930, while household income sits at the 41st percentile.
+Income analysis shows that 29.5% of individuals in Albury earn between $1,500 and $2,999 per week (1,426 individuals), which is similar to regional levels where approximately 29.9% fall into this income range.
+Housing costs allow for retention of 87.6% of income, but disposable income ranks below average at the 46th percentile.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income